Looking southeast toward Bald Mountain from the Prospector View trail. Review by Bruce on June 5, 2023.

 Heading west, with a bit of Utah Lake appearing.
 The climb is not continuous, with frequent flat or mildly down-sloping areas.

-Looking east at the Santaquin Canyon road from East Loop.
+Looking east at the Santaquin Canyon road from Bacon.

-The East Loop trail provides a shorter loop option on easier trails.
-The trail is 0.5 miles long, for a loop of almost exactly one mile when combined with the lower half of Prospector View.
+The Bacon trail provides a short loop option on easy trails.
+Or it can be a downhill route after riding the east (upper) DH trail from Pipeline.
+The Bacon trail is 0.5 miles long, for a loop of almost exactly one mile when combined with the lower half of Silver King.

-At mile 0.6 of the climb up Prospector View, keep straight as the main trail turns uphill to the left.
+At mile 0.6 of the climb up Silver King, keep straight as the main trail turns uphill to the left.
 Keep straight and slightly downhill again as the DH route crosses.
-East Loop will now begin a slow descent.
+Bacon will now begin a slow descent.
 The trail ends as it reaches the trail kiosk at the parking area.

 A bit of pipeline breaks the surface.